Mikejo5000/vsts-docs-pr/docs/boards/backlogs/office/create-your-backlog-tasks-using-project.md

 ## Add tasks and publish work items

 1. If you don't have Office Project 2007 or a more recent version, [install it](https://products.office.com/project).
-For VSTS and TFS 2017 and later versions, you'll need Project 2010 or later version.
+For Azure Boards and TFS 2017 and later versions, you'll need Project 2010 or later version.

 	> [!NOTE]
-	>You can't use Office Project 365 to connect to VSTS and TFS.
+	>You can't use Office Project 365 to connect to Azure Boards and TFS.

 2. If you haven't installed a version of [Visual Studio (2010 or later)](https://visualstudio.microsoft.com/downloads/download-visual-studio-vs) or the [Team Foundation Server Standalone Office Integration 2015 (free)](https://visualstudio.microsoft.com/downloads/#team-foundation-server-office-integration-2015-update-3-1), you'll need to install one of these versions to connect to a project hosted on VSTS or an on-premises TFS.

 	> [!NOTE]
 	>The only way to get the Team Foundation plug-in is by installing one of the latest editions of Visual Studio or the TFS Standalone Office Integration installer.
-TFS Office Integration 2015 supports connection to VSTS and TFS from Excel, Project, and the PowerPoint-based storyboarding tool.
+TFS Office Integration 2015 supports connection to Azure Boards and TFS from Excel, Project, and the PowerPoint-based storyboarding tool.

 3. In Project, start with a blank worksheet.
 If you don't see the **Team** ribbon (or the **Team** menu if you use Project 2007) see step 2 or [TFS-Office integration issues](tfs-office-integration-issues.md).